 The first line of HIV therapy is usually composed of three antiretroviral drugs in two distinct classes.
 This treatment usually costs up to 30.000 dollars per patient / year.

 The results of a pilot study presented to the 15th European AIDS Conference this year, demonstrated that the first line of treatment with only two drugs - a potent integrin dolutegravir inhibitor with lamivudine - had excellent virologic efficacy during 48 weeks, with a good safety / toxicological profile.
 The full results will be published in the year 2016.

-The researchers wanted to see if this double combination of drugs could be effective in terms of costs and estimate the potential savings that could be achieved if it were used in the first line of treatment strategies.
+The researchers wanted to see if this dual combination of drugs could be cost-effective and estimate the potential savings that could be achieved if it were to be used in first-line treatment strategies.

 They built a model involving four treatment strategies for patients in the United States.

 - Induction and maintenance therapy - an initial of three dolutegravir / abacavir / lamivudine medications, followed by maintenance therapy with dolutegravir-lamivudine in patients with virologic suppression following 48 weeks of induction therapy.

 - Standard of care - drug therapy with three drugs dolutegravir / abacavir / lamivudine.